-One of RMA's primary tools for assessing AIPs compliance with all crop insurance program requirements is the AIP APR.
-RMA completed a pilot APR of three AIPs which evaluated their internal controls to identify and address program vulnerabilities.
+One of RMA's primary tools for assessing AIPs compliance with all crop insurance program requirements is operational reviews.
+RMA contracted with a business consultant to assist in the redesign of RMA's AIP operational reviews to more effectively evaluate the AIP's internal controls and identify and address program vulnerabilities.